What Jobs Will AI Replace?

 Skilled trades and complex manual work

-These professions call for human judgment and tactile skill, often in constantly shifting conditions.
-A plumber locating a hidden leak, for example, relies on instinct and experience, not just a set of instructions.
-Similarly, a firefighter making rapid life-or-death decisions in the field draws on training and intuition that no machine can truly match.
-That’s why these roles remain firmly in human hands.
+These jobs need human judgment and hands-on skill, often in situations that keep changing.
+A plumber tracking down a hidden leak uses instinct and experience, not just a checklist.
+A firefighter making split-second decisions in the field draws on training and gut feeling that no machine has.
+That's why these roles stay with humans.

 Why jobs are at risk of AI automation